iyakovetskaya/Polarizing-News/README.md

 - Provides analysis of survey results
 - Code for Table A5 and values from the survey used in the paper text
-- Generates summary_results.csv, which is an equivalent of table A5
+- Generates summary_results.csv, which is table A5

 3_GPT.ipynb